captain-yossarian/typescript-advanced-types/README.md

 const result = func<Person>(); // ["name", "age", "surname", "children"]
 ```

+Please keep in mind, this solution is not CPU friendly and there is no order guarantee.

 # II.
 Advanced data structures

 ## 1. Bit representation of simple object